 You control how your business’s data is used

 Your data is critical to your business, so it is essential that you are in control of it.
-You choose what data your business shares with Google based on the products and features you use.
+You choose what data your business shares with Google based on the products and features that you use.

 You pick the products and features that meet your business goals and data preferences